Being in a car wreck is never an easy situation and being in a rental car crash is even more complicated.

 - Take care of any injuries immediately.

-- Contact the local police and file an accident report.
+- Contact the police and file an accident report.
 Be sure to get copies of all paperwork.

 - Contact the rental company and find out what its procedures are.